Azure-Samples/azure-intelligent-edge-patterns/Research/lva-ase-sample/README.md

 ---
 page_type: sample
 languages:
-  - csharp
+  - bash
 products:
   - azure
   - azure-media-services
   - azure-live-video-analytics
+  - azure stack edge
-description: "The sample in this repo shows how to use the Live Video Analytics on IoT Edge module to analyze live video using AI modules of your choice and record video on the Azure Stack Edge device."
+description: "The sample in this repo shows how to use the Live Video Analytics on IoT Edge module to analyze live video using the YoloV3 AI module and record video on the Azure Stack Edge device."
 ---

 This tutorial will walk you through setting up an Azure Stack Edge device and deploying the following modules: